Neu-Isenburg: History

 About 1701, the Forsthaus was built (today an inn called Frankfurter Haus) by the city of Frankfurt am Main at the city limits with Neu-Isenburg.
 The first French Reformed church was built of wood between 1702 and 1706.
 The foundation stone was laid on Ascension Day 1702.
 Likewise in 1702, the Town Hall was built at the marketplace, and the Haus zum Löwen was mentioned for the first time.
 This was used until 1918 as an inn called Au Lion d'Or ("At the Golden Lion"), and today it houses the local history museum.

 The first school followed in 1704, and in 1705 the Bansamühle (mill).
 The wooden church was replaced between 1773 and 1775 with a stone building.
 In 1781, the first German-language school was built.

-After the Congress of Vienna in 1815, the County of Ysenburg, together with the Oberamt of Offenbach and its member municipalities, passed to the Grand Duchy of Hesse.
+After the Congress of Vienna in 1815, the County of Ysenburg (Sovereign Principality of Isenburg after 1806), together with the Oberamt of Offenbach and its member municipalities, passed to the Grand Duchy of Hesse.
 In 1828, the Prussian-Hessian Customs Union built a customs house (Frankfurter Straße 10) as its main customs office on the border with what was then the Free City of Frankfurt.

 Despite considerable reservations, German families, too, were moving into the town beginning in the 18th century, leading to the church's having to hold services alternately in German and French as of 1761, much to the French-speaking population's chagrin.
 In the end, German was confirmed as the town's official language in 1829.

 In 1846, the Main-Neckar railway near Neu-Isenburg was completed, but the town did not get its own railway station until 1852.

 Other events in Neu-Isenburg's history, in brief, are as follows: